ndp-software/keyboard-event-to-string/README.md

 JavaScript keyboard events to strings

 This library converts the event object of a JavaScript keydown event into a humanly readable format.
 The idea is to use this for UI components that let the user choose keyboard shortcuts.

-In other words: This library provides the inverse functionality to common keyboard shortcut binding libraries like [keymaster](https://github.com/madrobby/keymaster) or [Mousetrap](https://craig.is/killing/mice).
+It can also be used as a developer-facing tool so keyboard shortcuts have a single, canonical string name (like in a big switch statement).

 ## Installation